 Is Carolina gold BBQ sauce spicy?

 Traditional BBQ sauce recipes are not spicy, but I enjoy adding hot sauce and cayenne pepper to round out the flavors.
+If you are sensitive to spicy food, leave them out and add a dash of paprika for color instead.

 What type of mustard is in Carolina gold BBQ sauce?